d1solis/Christmas-Advent-Calendar/README.md

 ```

 ## Key Highlights
-### **1. Gift Interactions**
+### **1. Door Interactions**
-Each gift shakes on hover and reveals a surprise when clicked.
+Each door reveals a surprise when clicked.
 - **Example:**
-  - Day 1: A hidden Christmas recipe.
+  - Day 1: A welcome page/introduction.
-  - Day 5: A Halo-themed trivia challenge.
+  - Day 7: A Scooby-doo themed brain-teaser challenge.

 ### **2. Final Door (25th)**
 The final door contains a heartfelt letter and a special surprise for Rashad to celebrate Christmas Day.